CAO Flathead - Band

 The first third brought out some interesting flavors, it began with that sweetness that I picked up on the foot, then it finished with a little tinge of spice.
 The aroma brought out some interesting earthy flavors as well.
 Overall I would say this 1st third was dominated by a sweeter note compared to everything else.

-On the second third the spice began to pick up.
+On the second third, the spice began to pick up.
 Especially in the retrohale I was able to pick up a good dose of spice and some nutty notes.
 There’s also a savory note that is beginning to build on the backend.
-The sweetness is starting to back down and give way to very well balanced cigar.
+The sweetness is starting to back down and give way to a very well-balanced cigar.
 I would say right now it’s medium in body.

 Would I Buy It Again?